sunukkim98/ssu-dmlab.github.io/members.md

         <div class="grid">
             <div class="cell cell--auto">
                 <a class="button button--info button--rounded button--sm" href="">Join Our Lab</a>
-                We are looking for graduate students and undergraduate students who are enthusiastically interested in artificial intelligence and meachine learning for data science.
-Please click <a href="https://jbnu-dslab.github.io/recruitment/" target="_blank">[here]</a> if you're interested!
+                We are looking for graduate students who are enthusiastically interested in artificial intelligence and meachine learning for data science.
+Please click <a href="/recruitments/grad" target="_blank">[link]</a> if you're interested!
             </div>
         </div>
     </div>